Lab-Project-Solvability/Solvability-SourceCode/README.md

 # Solvability-SourceCode
-Code base for solvability problem.
+Code base for the neural network implementation.